gregoryrcapra/QChallenge-Nebula/README.md

 ### Run Instructions- Server

-1) Follow steps 1-3 above
+1) Follow steps 1-3 above, however this time navigate one level deeper into "\q"
 2) Run **node serverSolution.js**, this will start the server running on port 3000
 3) Open up another terminal window
 4) Make 'enqueue' or 'next' requests from the new window in this manner: